carlosvidal/AI-Text-Enhancer/README.md

 - OpenAI for GPT API
 - Deepseek for their API service
+- TinyMCE, CKEditor, Quill, and Froala teams for their editors
 - marked.js for Markdown processing
-- TinyMCE team for editor compatibility
+- Lucide for icons